Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_tianyi.md

 Something to improve - The readme could be a bit more organized.
 Maybe describe each file?

 Something I learned -The history plot with seaborn was really cool to see

+## Man Ho's Notes

+Something I liked - The topic is very interesting.
+I wonder how much a learner's English syntax reflects the learner's L1.
+The difference in syntax among learners of different L1s may be very subtle, particularly if you are comparing learners of the same English proficiency/ level.
+It is a good idea to look at many metrics at the same time.

+Something to improve - I think you can include the definitions of different labels in your data.
+For example, what are the 'level_id's?
+How are they related to proficiency level A1 to C2?
+Besides, the dataset has an unequal distribution of L1s.
+This will likely affect the accuracy of your predictive analysis, if that's what you plan to do with the data.
+You may need to figure out how to overcome this class imbalance problem.

+Something I learned - TAASCC is a very convenient tool to measure multiply linguistic metrics simultaneously!